rjones30/dilog/README.md

 using the `dilog::block_begin()` and `dilog::block_end()` messages.
 Each block should be tagged by a unique name so that it can be distinguished from other blocks.
 The same mechanism is used both for unordered loops and for threads.
-Any messages that are emitted within a block are required to be exactly the same and in the same order to avoid being flagged, but the order of the blocks is arbitrary.
+Any messages that are emitted within a block are required to be exactly the same and in the same order to avoid being flagged, but the order of the blocks of the same name is arbitrary.
 Blocks can be nested to arbitrary order.

 Here is an example of a loop over a std::map with a pointer for its key, illustrating how the `block_begin` and `block_end` messages are used.